AayushKumar1144/CODSOFT/README.md

-This repository contains all the three tasks of level 1 web development internship.
+This repository contains all the three tasks of level 1 CODSOFT web development internship.